About Mariam Malik

-Psychotherapist in Toronto
+Culturally informed therapist in Toronto

 My Approach to therapy

+I’m Mariam — a Toronto-based therapist passionate about creating a space where every part of you is welcome.
+My practice is rooted in warmth, curiosity, and deep care, blending evidence-based approaches with lived experience to support healing and self-discovery.
 In therapy, I aim to be warm, attuned, and deeply curious, offering a safe, non-judgmental space to explore your inner world with compassion and, at times, humour.
-I work with teens and young adults helping them navigate challenges like anxiety, relationship challenges, self-esteem, bullying, or trauma.
+I work with teens and young adults, helping them navigate challenges like anxiety, relationship challenges, self-esteem, bullying, or trauma.

 As a second-generation Canadian and woman of colour, my lived experience shapes how I hold space for Toronto’s diverse communities.
 I draw on both research-backed practices and cultural sensitivity to ensure therapy feels affirming, inclusive, and grounded in connection.